Copyright Application and Registration in South Africa

 • in the case of all works not falling within the above categories and which are made in the course of an author’s employment by another person under a contract of service or apprenticeship, the copyright will be owned by such other person (ie the employer).

-South Africa does not have a formal system for the registration of copyright, except for cinematographic films which in terms of the Cinematograph Films Act, 1977 (Act 62 of 1977), may be registered for copyright.
-An application for registration of copyright in a cinematograph film shall comprise the following documents:
+South Africa does not have a formal system for registering copyright, with the exception of cinematograph films.
+In terms of the Cinematograph Films Act, 1977 (Act 62 of 1977), cinematograph films may be registered for copyright.
+An application for copyright registration of a cinematograph film must include the required supporting documents, as prescribed by the Act.
+This provides creators of films with a formal mechanism to secure legal recognition and protection of their works.

 • Form RF 1, in duplicate, one copy of which shall be signed by the Registrar and returned to the applicant as proof of lodging.
 Any document in a language other than the English or Afrikaans languages shall be accompanied by an exact translation thereof, certified to the satisfaction of the Registrar.